huanghua1994/HiGP/docs/4-Developer-information.md

 For testing or debugging purposes, you may want to build the HiGP package on local machine instead of installing the release versions using `pip`.
 We also strongly suggest building the HiGP Python package in a conda environment.
 To build the HiGP Python package, you need:

-* Python 3.7 or a newer version,
+* Python 3.8 or a newer version (Python 3.10 or a newer version is recommended),
-* NumPy 1.15 or a newer version.
+* NumPy 1.24.4 or a newer version (2.2.2 or a newer version is recommended).

 Run the following shell commands: